PAY RANGE: 13

 Completion of a formal expanded function dental assistant training program at a two-year college or other accredited institution which has included a Completion Certification program of at least 200 hours of expanded function clinical and didactic instruction in restorative functions; or graduation from an accredited school of dental hygiene which has included completion of formal clinical and didactic instructions in expanded functions dental assisting training of at least 75 hours.

-Possession of a Pennsylvania State license as an Expanded Function Dental Assistant at the time of application.
+Possession of valid licensure issued by the Commonwealth of Pennsylvania State Board of Dentistry as an Expanded Function Dental Assistant at the time of application, at the time of appointment and during tenure of employment.

-Possession of a Pennsylvania State certification of passing the Radiologic Procedures examination at the time of application.
+Possession of certification by the Commonwealth of Pennsylvanias State Board of Dentistry to perform dental radiologic procedures after passing the Radiologic Procedures examination administered by the Dental Assisting National Board at the time of application.